SpeiserK/IndividualExercise/README.md

 # IndividualExercise
 499 Individual Project

-This simple program will take an array sort it with the average.
+This simple program will take an array, and sort it with the average.

 Feature 1:
 -sort the array in descending order